AVP Plan

 In general, you’ll want to prioritize the following:

-- Conduct user research early on to understand common use cases for search and browsing needs.
-You should have a clear understanding of what information and navigational features your end users need to find the right assets and to use them effectively once they are found.
-We address this fully here, if you’re inter ested in more information.
+• Conduct user research early on to understand common use cases for search and browsing needs.
+You should have a clear understanding of what information and navigational features your end users need in order to find the right assets and use them effectively.
+Learn more about designing a user-driven DAM experience.

-- Consider the access needed for applications as well as the data points that need to align for integration.
-Make sure you have correctly gathered the requirements of these applications so that proper capabilities, rules, and datasets are enabled in the DAM system
+• Consider the access needed for applications as well as the data points that need to align for integration.
+Make sure you have correctly gathered the requirements of these applications so you can enable proper capabilities, rules, and datasets in the DAM system

 DAM Product Managers & Asset Managers